Aspergillus Testing for Cannabis: Explained

 Patients where the following factors apply are at the highest risk for infection:

-What can I do to make sure my patients receive Aspergillus-free cannabis?
+What can I do to make sure my cannabis is clean from aspergillus testing?

 Willow Industries was founded specifically for this purpose.
 Our technology doesn’t just deactivate Aspergillus spores, but it eliminates them entirely.
 We believe every consumer should have peace of mind knowing that their cannabis is free from any possible contaminants.
 Furthermore, medical patients should be confident that their medicinal cannabis would not do them any harm, even if they were immune-compromised.
 Contact us today to explore how we can help you create the cleanest possible product.